smileyan448/Sinanet/README.md

 clusters.txt contains 10 clusters.
 Users in each cluser share the same class label, and belong to the same forum.

-If you use the data set, please cite the paper, Node Attributes Enhanced Community Detection in Complex Networks, by Caiyan Jia et al.
+If you use the data set, please cite the paper, Node Attributes Enhanced Community Detection in Complex Networks, by Caiyan Jia et al., Scientific Report, 2017